hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/qc_running_fastqc.md

 $ module list
 ```

-This is because the FastQC program is not in our $PATH (i.e. its not in a directory that unix will automatically check to run commands/programs).
+This is because the FastQC program is not in our $PATH (i.e. its not in a directory that shell will automatically check to run commands/programs).

 ```bash
 $ echo $PATH